shyanyong/tp/docs/UserGuide.md

   [n/<note>]
 ```

 Based on fields you specify, the corresponding fields of the index-identified prescription will be updated with the new value.
+Fields that are not specified will continue to remain the same.

 <box type="info" header="Notes">

-* The `<index>` specifies the perscription to be edited.
+* The `<index>` specifies the prescription to be edited.
   <box type="definition" header="Example" seamless>

     To edit the first prescription in the list (currently being displayed), specify the `<index>` as 1.